adaptivestone/framework-documentation/docs/09-testsing.md

 ## HTTP Endpoint Testing

-The framework provides a special function `getTestServerURL` to help you construct full url for testing.
+The framework provides a special function `getTestServerURL` to help you construct a full URL for testing.

 ```js
 import { getTestServerURL } from "@adaptivestone/framework/tests/testHelpers.js";